 Which License: OUPV or Master?
 The answer is based on the number of passengers.

 Is the answer OUPV?

-The Operator of Uninspected Passenger Vessel (OUPV), or 6-pack captain license, is for carrying six or fewer passengers.
-Furthermore it is for operating small uninspected passenger vessels.
-The term “small” to mean less than 100-GRT, or about 65-feet.
-And the term “uninspected” to mean the federal regulations contained it Title 46 Subchapter C Uninspected Vessels.
+The Operator of Uninspected Passenger Vessel (OUPV), or 6-pack captain can carry six or fewer passengers.
+Furthermore, it is for operating small uninspected passenger vessels.

 Which License: OUPV or Master?
 Conclusion

 In conclusion.
 Both licenses can operate near coastal.
 In addition, both can carry six of fewer passengers.
 Therefore, the real question is: Do you need to carry more than 6-passengers?
 If you do, then get the Master.
 Otherwise get the OUPV.

 Finally, if you get the OUPV.
 And end up needing the Master.
 You can upgrade with a 4-day, $600 course.